Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Introduction

-Involution words display many properties analogous to those of ordinary reduced words, which accounts for our terminology.
-In particular, reduced words correspond to maximal chains in $W$ under the right weak order, while involution words correspond to maximal chains in $\cI$ under the \emph{involution weak order} defined by Richardson and Springer in \cite[\S3.17]{R}.
-For initial intervals (that is, intervals starting at $y=1$), involution words are the same as what Hultman calls ``$\underline S$-expressions'' in \cite{H2,H3} and are the right-handed versions of ``admissible sequences'' in \cite{R,RS} and ``$\textbf{I}_*$-expressions'' in \cite{EM1,EM2}.
-For permutations, the involution weak order can be identified with the weak order on the set of $B$-orbit closures in certain spherical varieties, and involution words are studied in this form by Can, Joyce, and Wyser in \cite{CJ,CJW}.
-Specifically, the orbits induced by the actions of the orthogonal and symplectic groups on the flag variety have weak orders whose chains correspond to involution words in the intervals starting at $1$ and $v_n = [2,1,4,3,\dots,2n,2n{-}1] \in S_{2n}$, respectively.
-These \emph{geometric cases} are of particular interest, and lead us to define, alongside $\hat\cR(y)$, the set \be \cRfpf(z) \omdef= \hat \cR(v_n,z) \qquad \text{for $z \in \I(S_{2n})$}. \ee Abusing notation, elements of this set will be called \emph{fixed-point-free involution words}, since $v_n$ is the unique minimal involution with no fixed points in $S_{2n}$.
-The set $\cRfpf(z)$ will be non-empty if and only if $z \in \I(S_{2n})$ has no fixed points, in which case every involution in the interval between $v_n$ and $z$ in weak order will also be fixed-point-free.
+Involution words have many properties analogous to those of ordinary reduced words, which accounts for our terminology.
+Reduced words correspond to maximal chains in $W$ under the right weak order.
+Involution words analogously correspond to maximal chains in $\cI$ under the \emph{involution weak order} defined by Richardson and Springer in \cite[\S3.17]{R}.
+For initial intervals (that is, intervals starting at $y=1$), involution words are the same as what Hultman calls ``reduced $\underline S$-expressions'' in \cite{H2,H3} and are the right-handed versions of ``admissible sequences'' in \cite{R,RS} and ``reduced $\textbf{I}_*$-expressions'' (with $*=\id$) in \cite{EM1,EM2}.

+For permutations, the involution weak order can be identified with the weak order on the set of $B$-orbit closures in certain spherical varieties, and involution words are studied in this form by Can, Joyce, and Wyser in \cite{CJ,CJW,CJW2}.
+Specifically, the orbits induced by the actions of the orthogonal and symplectic groups on the flag variety have weak orders whose saturated chains starting at the largest orbit correspond to involution words in the intervals starting at $1$ and $v_n = [2,1,4,3,\dots,2n,2n{-}1] \in S_{2n}$, respectively.
+These \emph{geometric cases} are of particular interest, and lead us to define, alongside $\hat\cR(y)$, the set \be \cRfpf(z) \omdef= \hat \cR(v_n,z) \qquad \text{for $z \in \I(S_{2n})$}. \ee Elements of this set will be called \emph{fixed-point-free involution words}, since $v_n$ is the involution of smallest possible length with no fixed points in $S_{2n}$.
+The set $\cRfpf(z)$ is non-empty if and only if $z \in \I(S_{2n})$ has no fixed points, in which case every involution in the interval between $v_n$ and $z$ in weak order will also be fixed-point-free.
+Fixed-point-free involution words are a special case of Rains and Vazirani's notion of ``reduced expressions'' for elements of \emph{quasiparabolic sets} \cite{RV}.